-Enter the fuel consumption rate and the sulfur content into the calculator to determine the required chimney height.
-This calculator helps to estimate the minimum chimney height to ensure proper dispersion of sulfur dioxide emissions.
+Enter the fuel consumption rate (by mass) and the fuel sulfur content into the calculator to estimate a chimney/stack height using a common SO₂-based rule-of-thumb.

 Chimney Height Formula